brotherspavel/WebEVA/README.md

 ## Running the Project

 Once the setup is complete, you can run the script by providing the task description as a command-line argument.
-If the task is specific to a website, you can also pass the website URL as an optional argument.

    ### Example Usage: